 It’s 2026.
 Cities and counties of all kinds — big and small, urban and rural, red and blue — have made homelessness rare and brief.
 Homelessness is no longer seen as intractable, and ending it is no longer seen as exceptional.
 It’s expected.

 Most people receive the support they need to avoid experiencing homelessness in the first place.
 The few people who do lose their housing aren’t lost in a convoluted system.
 Instead, their names and needs are immediately known by the systems responsible for helping them exit homelessness, and those needs are addressed in a timely and dignified way.
 The systems and services that are meant to help people into housing deliver equally excellent outcomes for everyone, regardless of race or ethnicity.

 Homelessness is no longer accepted as a heartbreaking but inevitable reality.

 Instead, the United States has forged a better, different reality — delivering on the promise of a healthier and more equitable society.

 Cities and counties work differently.

 Communities define success not by how they’re managing homelessness — but by whether they are driving it toward zero.
+And they have the structure, data, and partnerships to ensure homelessness is rare and brief.
 Homelessness is not the job of a single organization or sector; instead, it’s the responsibility of the entire community.
-Now, everyone who holds a key piece of the solution is at the table to solve it.
+Like an emergency management command center, everyone who holds a key piece of the solution is at the table together to solve it.
 Decisions are made by and with people who have experienced homelessness themselves.

 Instead of relying on annual street counts, local government leaders publish how many people are experiencing homelessness every single month.
 This enforces accountability.
-Community leaders and constituents understand the urgency of the goal of getting to zero homelessness, where their efforts stand, and mobilize to support it.
+Community leaders and constituents understand the urgency of the goal of getting to zero homelessness and where their efforts stand, and they mobilize to support it.